cranjesh/images-test/TheSoldiersLegacyThorough.md

 I watched her carefully.
 The grief was real.
 The exhaustion was real.

-Holmes’s gaze softened.
+Holmes's gaze softened.
 "Your husband suspected something, Mrs Blackwood.
 I mean to find out what."

 She met his gaze, her expression unreadable but firm.

 "If he had reason to be wary, I fear it was not without cause."

-The Realisation
 The fire crackled softly, filling the silence that followed.
 Holmes studied her for a moment longer, then nodded.

 Holmes rose to his feet and began pacing.
 I turned to Katherine and spoke quietly.

 "And your children, Mrs Blackwood?
 How are they faring?"

 She gave a small, tired smile.
-"They’re young, Dr Watson… too young to understand."
+"They're young, Dr Watson… too young to understand."

 The sorrow in her voice was unmistakable.